Ajoke23/eos2ta5-model-validation/README.md

 - Interpretation: Probability that the compound inhibits hERG (IC50 < 10 uM)

 ## Summary of the model
 This model predicts hERG blockade based on ligands which is of utmost importance in drug discovery.
-The model is a classification model which returns the probability that the compound inhibits hERG which was set at IC50 < 10 uM by the authors.The characteristics of the eos2ta5 model involve inputting a single compound for classification, which returns a single probability value (in float) as output
+The model is a classification model which returns the probability that the compound inhibits hERG which was set at IC50 < 10 uM by the authors.
+The characteristics of the eos2ta5 model involve inputting a single compound for classification, which returns a single probability value (in float) as output.

 ## Installation
 Tested on Ubuntu and Python version >=3.7 and <=3.11.

 ### Using Ubuntu
 - Install Ersilia's model.
-Link can be found [here](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/installation)
+The link can be found [here](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/installation)
 -  Fetch the model
 ```
 ersilia -v fetch eos2at5